benthepoet/farmadeus/content/logs/farm-log-2020.md

 Category: Logs
 Authors: Ben Hanna

+### April 29, 2020
+Moved 4 Skirret seedlings from the tray into cups to allow for continued root development.

+---

 ### April 28, 2020
 Was a fairly sunny day today, managed to get all the plants outside again.
 Transplanted 3 Tadorna Leek seedlings into a bed.
 We are expecting some freezing temperatures next week so I'll be keeping them covered